Virginia King: Career

 In her early career King worked in painting, print-making and sculpture, and as a fashion designer after attending the Chelsea Art School.
 From 1988 she concentrated on sculpture working in stone, metal and wood.
 The natural environment and its preservation is the motivation for her work.
 King's works are placed in the area of ecological art combining issues of anthropocentrism, environmental ethics, the ecological crisis and the 'feminine' in 'nature'.
 Her concern for the environment has led her to use demolition kauri to highlight the destruction of New Zealand's kauri forests.
 Leaves and seedpods, often in symbolic form, have been frequent forms used in her sculptures.

 Her installation sculpture Raft (River Styx) (1994) was made of ancient kauri wood pieces roped to a central piece in a herringbone pattern in the form of a fan; it is reminiscent of the rafts of kauri logs floated down rivers from the forests of the northern North Island to the sawmills.
 The work "draws formal parallels with animal vertebrae, an insect wing, a feather, a fern, a leaf".
 The reference to the Styx "suggests the raft is the ferry for the dead, in this case destroyed nature".

 King has also created land art works.
 In 1996 she created a sand spiral at Piha Beach, which was inspired by spiral shells.
 Koru (2002) at the Brick Bay Sculpture Trail was a koru (fern frond) earthwork set beside a lake with walkways to access mounds in the lake.

+In 1999 the Whangarei Art Museum presented the exhibition Tideline: sculpture: a ten year survey, curated by the museum Director, Scott Pothan.
 To mark the millennium King and Chris Thom collaborated to build Aramaramara, the Mission Bay Millennium Footbridge in Auckland.

-In 1990–2000 King was one of the artists selected to participate in the Artists to Antarctica Programme, a scheme in which artists visited Antarctica and created works to share their insights and raise public awareness of the continent.
+In 1999 King was one of the artists selected to participate in the Artists to Antarctica Programme, a scheme in which artists visited Antarctica and created works to share their insights and raise public awareness of the continent.
 She created Antarctic Heart, 21 sculptures of macrocarpa and totara with reflective and luminous surfaces hanging from strings which swivelled in a darkened gallery.
 The sculpture was accompanied by a sound track which combined the sounds of Weddell seals with the work of composer Chris Cree Brown.
 King's interest in biology inspired the sculpture which represents the micro organisms and other creatures living and regenerating underwater.